Grenada national football team

-The Grenada national football team represents Grenada in international football, and is controlled by the Grenada Football Association, a member of the Caribbean Football Union of CONCACAF.
-The team is nicknamed The Spice Boys, a reference to the country being nicknamed the "Island of Spice" or the "Spice Isle".
+The Grenada national football team represents Grenada in men's international football, which is governed by the Grenada Football Association founded in 1924.
+It has been an affiliate member of FIFA since 1978 and an affiliate member of CONCACAF since 1969.
+Regionally, it is an affiliate member of CFU in the Caribbean Zone.

-Grenada has never qualified for the World Cup but have finished second in the Caribbean Cup in 1989 and 2008.
-Their second-place finish in the 2008 Caribbean Cup gave Grenada its first qualification to a major international competition, that being the 2009 CONCACAF Gold Cup.
+Grenada has never participated in the FIFA World Cup, but has qualified for the CONCACAF Gold Cup three times, and has also participated twice in League A and twice in League B of the CONCACAF Nations League.
+Regionally, the team finished as runners-up in the Caribbean Cup twice (1989 and 2008).

 History

 Beginnings and early tournaments (1934–1989)

 Grenada played its first international match, on 13 October 1934, against British Guiana, which they defeated 2–1.
 They played British Guiana twice, Barbados and St Kitts and Nevis before the Second World War started in 1939, winning all of those contests.

 In 1961, Grenada participated in the Windward Islands Tournament, losing their opening game to Saint Vincent and the Grenadines 6–3, but winning their next two matches against Saint Lucia 4–0 and Dominica 8–1 to win the tournament.
 Grenada won the tournament again the following year, beating Saint Vincent 2–1 in the final, and for four consecutive years from 1967 to 1970.

 Grenada played their first competitive match in the 1979 CFU Championship qualifiers against Trinidad and Tobago, losing 3–1 on aggregate.
 Grenada entered the 1981 CONCACAF Championship qualification but lost in the preliminary round to Guyana 8–4 over two legs.
 Their next competitive match came in the 1985 CFU Championship qualifiers, but they lost both matches and failed to progress past the first round.
 Grenada had more success in the CFU Championship's successor tournament, reaching the 1989 Caribbean Cup final before losing 2–1 to Trinidad and Tobago.